 Some claims about CLA are as follow:

-- CLA boosts metabolism by increasing the rate and amount of calories expenditure.
+- CLA boosts metabolism by increasing the rate and amount of calorie expenditure.

 - These supplements lead to a reduction in weight gain.